 Plant spread (cm)

 Mint has highly spreading nature of branches which cover the soil surface.
 It has recorded high spreading nature of branches (Table 3).
 Availability of NPK in significantly higher quantities to the crop resulted in enhanced the horizontal of plant growth and increased the plant spread and with the advancement of age plant spread increased consistently.
-Maximum plant spread i.e., 20.99 cm at 30 DAP increased further to 28.93 cm at 60 DAP and 47.64 cm at 90 DAP was found under T1 (100:60:60 NPK kg ha-1) followed by 17.98 cm, 23.94 cm, and 43.57 cm at 30, 60 and 90 DAP respectively was observed in T2 (75:45:45 NPK kg ha-1).
+Maximum plant spread i.e., 20.99 cm at 30 DAP increased further to 28.93 cm at 60 DAP and 47.64 cm at 90 DAP was found under T1 (100:60:60 NPK kg ha-1) followed by 17.98 cm, 23.94 cm, and 43.57 cm at 30, 60 and 90 DAP, respectively.
 In case of plots under control treatment, plant spread was lowest (10.80 cm, 13.95 cm and 24.72 cm) at all growth stages.
 The higher plant spread at all growth stages under highest dose of fertilizer may be attributed to more number of leaves per plant and branches per plant.
 Similar findings were reported by Muniramappa et al. (1997) in Kalmegh, Lokesh and Gangadharappa (2007) in Solanum nigrum.

 Projected herb yield (t ha-1)

 The data representing the herbage yield (t ha-1) was presented in the Table 3.
 Application of different levels of fertilizer has significant influence on herb yield.
-Maximum herbage yield of 22.21 t ha-1 was recorded from highest dose of NPK (T1-100:60:60 NPK kg ha-1) and minimum herbage yield (12.24 t ha-1) was recorded under T1 (100:60:60 NPK kg ha-1).
+Maximum herbage yield of 22.21 t ha-1 was recorded from highest dose of NPK (T1-100:60:60 NPK kg ha-1) and minimum herbage yield (12.24 t ha-1) was recorded under control.

 Oil yield (l ha-1)

 Oil yield (l ha-1) was significantly influenced by the different levels of fertilizer.
 Perusal of the data presented in the Table 3 similar pattern of variation like herb yield was observed in case of oil yield.
 Increasing level of fertilizer dose showed increase in yield and it also ultimately increased oil yield.
-Highest oil yield of 254.95 l ha-1 was recorded under T1 (100:60:60 NPK kg ha-1) followed by 229.51 l ha-1 T2 (75:45:45 NPK kg ha-1).
-Lowest yield was under control (120.28 l ha-1) Oil yield was significantly influenced by the growth and yield parameters.
+Highest oil yield of 254.95 L ha-1 was recorded under T1 (100:60:60 NPK kg ha-1) followed by 229.51 l ha-1 T2 (75:45:45 NPK kg ha-1).
+Lowest yield was under control (120.28 l ha-1).
+Oil yield was significantly influenced by the growth and yield parameters.
 Increase in nutrient dose resulted in more vegetative growth (plant height, number of leaves, number of primary and secondary branches) especially due to nitrogen and it was reflected in the oil yield.
 Similar findings were reported by Verma et al. (2017), Anwar et al. (2010).

 Table 3.
 Effect of conservation agriculture practices on plant spread (cm), Projected herb yield (t ha-1) and oil yield (l ha-1) of mint